Cuckoo for Coconuts!

 This should crack the coconut at its natural fault line.
 If necessary, rap it again by rotating the coconut just a slight turn.
 Hit just an inch away from the original blow point.
 Use the sharp blade of the cleaver to pry in half.
 Pour the milk into a bowl and reserve for later use.
-Be very careful to crack the coconut enough that prying will end in a result in an open nut not an open wound.
+Be very careful to crack the coconut enough that prying will end in an open nut, not an open wound.

 Peanut Butter- 1/2 cup